Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Auslander--Reiten triangles and Grothendieck groups

+If some of the coefficients $a_i$ are negative, we start by moving all negative terms to the right-hand side of our equality and proceed similarly. \end{proof}

-In the proof of our main result, the lemma below will be important.
-It is a triangulated analogue of \cite[Proposition 2.8]{kobayashi}.
-Note that our proof of \textit{(1)} part \textit{b)} is much the same as the proof of \cite[Lemma 2.2]{DPW}.
-Observe also that \textit{(2)} follows from \cite[Proposition 3.1]{Webb} in the case where $R$ is an algebraically closed field, and that the argument generalizes to our context.
-We include a proof for the convenience of the reader.
+The lemmas below, which yield a triangulated analogue of \cite[Proposition 2.8]{kobayashi}, provide an important step in the proofs of \cref{main result} and \cref{main result2}.
+Note that parts of our proof of \cref{Lemma AR part 1} is much the same as the proof of \cite[Lemma 2.2]{DPW}.
+Observe also that \cref{Lemma AR part 2} follows from \cite[Proposition 3.1]{Webb} in the case where $R~$ is an algebraically closed field, and that the argument generalizes to our context.
+We include complete proofs for the convenience of the reader.